srt32/blog/source/2013-10-04-the-power-of-hashes-why-thinking-about-your-problem-matters.html.markdown

 ---
 title: "The power of hashes: why thinking about your problem matters"
 date: 2013-10-04 14:25 UTC
-tags: hash, enumerable, performance,Sales Engine, metaprogramming
+tags: hash, enumerable, performance, Sales Engine, metaprogramming
 ---

 We wrapped up the SalesEngine project this week and during our code review we